CorneliaKelinske/first_blog/posts/2021/09-15-start_coding.md

-# 7. Immerse yourself in the developer culture
+# 7. Dive into the developer culture

 Check out whether there is a local meet-up for your particular language or for developers in general and go for it, attend the meet-up (as I am writing this during a global pandemic, in-person meet-ups might not be available at the moment, but some might have shifted to online sessions or be starting up again as restrictions lift).